Goldfish42/SRFastScrollButtons/README.md

 Adds new scroll buttons for faster song navigation in Synth Riders [PCVR]

+The standard arrow buttons also scroll instantly one page at a time, so the scroll animation no longer glitches out if you spam those buttons.

 ![preview](preview.png)

 *Note the original Top/Bottom buttons now have an additional arrow/echelon to indicate that they scroll the farthest